go-numb/go-bitflyer/README.md

     // recive data and notification form websocket recived := make(chan realtime.Response, 3)
-	go ws.Connect(
+	// This Connect is sharping binary data, to each struct.
+	// There's also a class that handles raw data. use realtime\raw.go go ws.Connect(
         // Connect to Private, if struct *Auth. client.Auth, // or nil, when not subscribe to private channel